Saturday, December 18, 2021

 to revere the sacred mysteries of Your Body and BloodUnfortunately, many Catholics fail to understand the infinitive treasure we have in the Eucharist.
 They receive without, as St. Paul says, discerning the Body and Blood of Christ.
 Perhaps the Mass is a merely routine or habit to some, an obligation to others.
 Yet they do not realize that Jesus is really present in the Host and in the Chalice.
 They lack faith, so they also lack the reverence they ought to show toward this sacred mystery.
 And this is a tragedy on so many levels.

 we may always experience in ourselves the fruits of Your redemptionMay we open ourselves to Jesus when we receive Him in the Eucharist.
-May we allow Him to cleans us with His mercy, fill us with His grace, and strength us with His love.
+May we allow Him to cleans us with His mercy, fill us with His grace, and strengthen us with His love.
 May we live a Eucharistic life, filled with His presence, radiant with His joy, and generous in His blessings.

 Saturday, May 29, 2021